This accessibility statement applies to the Contensis 15.5 ("Contensis") application.

 How accessible is Contensis?

 Contensis is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
-We're working to fix the areas in which the app isn’t compliant, which are highlighted below.
+We're working to fix the areas in which the app isn’t compliant, which are highlighted in out public portal.

 Reporting accessibility problems with Contensis